 The refusal letter elaborates the spouse visa refusal reasons

 The refusal letter also usually states where the applicant failed to meet the requirements under the 5-year route.
-And also includes reference to exceptional circumstances under the 10-year route and appropriate paragraphs with reference to rights of appeal.
+And also includes the reference to exceptional circumstances under the 10-year route and appropriate paragraphs with reference to rights of appeal.

 In light of the above, your application is refused under paragraph D-LTRP.1.3. with reference to paragraph R-LTRP.1.1.(a), (b), (c)(i) and (ii), & (d) of Appendix FM, and under paragraph 276CE with reference to paragraph 276ADE(1)(i), (iii), (iv), (v) and (vi) of the Immigration Rules.
 Accordingly, you do not qualify for leave to remain under the 5-year or 10-year partner routes of Appendix FM, or the 10-year private life route of Part 7 of the Immigration Rules.

 During 2008-17, a total of 439,086 leave to remain, extension and switching decisions made under five broad family visa categories.
 Moreover, the partner visa leave to remain and extension decisions account for nearly 62.14% of the total decisions.
 Moreover, a few decisions (261) also made for the fiancé(e) visa extension.

 |Family Visa UK Leave to Remain and Extension Statistics 2008-17|